 1640 S. Lindbergh Blvd.

 St. Louis, MO 63131

-Please also review Special Collections Department security policies and procedures.
+Please also review the History and Genealogy Department security policies and procedures.

 A. Yes.
 The library has a large, free, well-lit parking lot.

-A. St. Louis County Library's catalog is on the Internet, and the Special Collections Department also has indexes and finding aids on its website.
+A. St. Louis County Library's catalog is on the Internet, and the History and Genealogy Department also has indexes and finding aids on its website.